-Fostoria was one of the first glass companies in the nation to start a program of national advertising beginning in 1924, and also the first to produce complete dinner services in crystal.
+Fostoria was one of the first glass companies in the nation to start a program of national advertising beginning in 1924, and was first to produce complete dinner services in crystal.
 The company expanded its operations from their regular line of blown, etched and pressed patterns to providing glass with government seals and other custom works.
 Every president in the United States from Eisenhower to Reagan ordered glassware from the company, and its powerful presence made it the largest maker of handmade glassware in the nation.
-At its peak in the 1950s, Fostoria employed nearly 1,000 and produced over eight million pieces of glass annually.
+At its peak in the 1950’s, Fostoria employed nearly 1,000 and produced over eight million pieces of glass annually.

 - Fostoria Glass Society of America Article.